cogsea/cogsea.github.io/_posts/2023-12-15-sea-of-thought.md

 These different states might as well be used to define the complexity of a problem, or of navigating easily or clearly the sea of information or thoughts our brain experience at all time.

+## Navigating the Sea

 Writing express the process or the way to go from one point to another, one island to another.

-Without an anchor, your ship can drift away.

 In a storm, strong winds and high waves can cause leeway, or worse, make your boat keel over.

 I sometimes find myself drowning in things.
 I most certainly need a thinking tool.

 It's good to have a boat to navigate the sea.
 But it's better to have a map and compass.

+## Finding Land

+Without an anchor, your ship can drift away.

 <!-- Photo de Fabian Wiktor: https://www.pexels.com/fr-fr/photo/bord-de-mer-994605/ -->